hazelcast/hazelcast/hazelcast-documentation/src/DataSerialization.md

 ### IdentifiedDataSerializable

-For a faster serialization of objects, Hazelcast recommends to implement `com.hazelcast.nio.serialization.IdentifiedDataSerializable` which is slightly better version of `DataSerializable`.
+For a faster serialization of objects, avoiding reflection and long class names, Hazelcast recommends to implement `com.hazelcast.nio.serialization.IdentifiedDataSerializable` which is slightly better version of `DataSerializable`.

+`DataSerializable` uses reflection to create a class instance, as mentioned in above section.
+But, `IdentifiedDataSerializable` uses a factory for this purpose and it is faster during deserialization which requires new instance creations.

-To avoid the reflection and long class names, `IdentifiedDataSerializable` can be used instead of `DataSerializable`.
-Note that, `IdentifiedDataSerializable` extends `DataSerializable` and introduces two new methods.
+`IdentifiedDataSerializable` extends `DataSerializable` and introduces two new methods.

 -   `int getId();`
 -   `int getFactoryId();`